KATT/next-ssr-form/README.md

 - 🎷   E2E type safety!
 TypeScript types inferred between client & server with all the nice autocomplete jazz
 - 🔐   Server-side data validation that's propagated to page props & your `mutation`s' return values are inferred.
 - ☁️   Allows you to write data straight to the db with confidence
-- 🤘   Your page will works without JS enabled (if you want it to)
+- 🤘   Your page will wors without JS enabled (if you want it to)

 **(Peer) Dependencies:**